Stop doing pointless tasks, start making decisions with purpose

 How to use OKRs with projects

-A now, next, later roadmap format will be very helpful when using OKRs.
-It focuses on value rather than deadlines and makes it easier to change priorities during your planning meetings.
+OKRs easily pair with Now, Next, Later roadmaps.
+These kind of roadmaps focus on value rather than deadlines and makes it easier to change priorities during your planning meetings.
 But, it's crucial to commit to the work in the Now column and only change things that are in the Next or Later backlogs.

 Teams that use OKRs with a timeline format will find it harder to innovate as it turns roadmap discussions into Tetris games to fill in the capacity blanks.